Lawrence rallies Jaguars from 27 down to beat Chargers 31-30 - WHIZ News

 “These guys have sacrificed way too much for me to be the reason we lose an opportunity.
 That’s what I was thinking about.
 I know I’m going to make the plays.
 I’ve just got to get back on track.
 The guys around me made plays.
 It’s not just me.”

-The Jaguars, who also turned the ball over when a punt hit Chris Claybrook’s helmet, became the first team in the Super Bowl era to win a playoff game with a turnover differential of minus-five or worse.
-Teams with that turnover deficit had been 0-19.
+The Jaguars, who also turned the ball over when a punt hit Chris Claybrook’s helmet, became the first team to win a playoff game with a turnover differential of minus-five or worse.
+Teams with that turnover deficit had been 0-19 in the Super Bowl era.

 Lawrence misfired early and often and started getting booed long before halftime.
 His confidence seemed shot.
 His swagger appeared gone.
 All the progress he made in his first season with coach Doug Pederson looked like it would be flushed in the team’s finale.

-But Lawrence never wavered.
+But Lawrence never gave up.
 He connected with Evan Engram, Marvin Jones, Zay Jones and Christian Kirk for touchdowns that increasingly raised the team’s belief in its quarterback and its comeback.

 Lawrence added one of the biggest plays when he jumped for a 2-point conversion with 5:25 to play that made it 30-28 — and put the Jaguars in position to win instead of tie.

 Jacksonville’s defense responded by sacking Justin Herbert and then forcing a punt.
-Lawrence took over from there, with a significant assist from Etienne.
+Lawrence took over from there, with a significant assist from Etienne — and Peterson’s bold play call.

 “I feel like the running back, when it gets to that point of the game, you’re supposed to be the closer,” Etienne said.
 “Coach believed in me on that fourth-and-1, to give me the ball.
 I had to make something happen for my teammates.”